DayuanTan/F2MD/README.md

 - Alternatively, contact the author for a preinstalled **Instant F2MD** virtual machine or docker image.
 + Obviously joseph didn't reply to request to virtual machine in open issue.
 + I shard my virtual machine here:
++ My virtual machine compression file is xx GB.
+After unpack it takes about 15GB.
 ```

 ## Running a simulation